ShimmerTech/RATA/README.md

 # RATA
 A Project for the Reason Analysis of Traffic Accidents(RATA)

-firstly,change the collection field in the shell script to what you need.
+Step1:change the collection field in the shell script to what you need.

-then,execute and redirect the output to a file.
+Step2:execute and redirect the output to a file.

+Step3:
-finally,$mongo < file.
+$mongo < file.